siddharth-maddali/siddharth-maddali.github.io/professional/cv.md

 <a name="summary"></a>
 # Summary

-Computational physicist interested in simulations of scattering, probe-matter interaction, and inverse problem design for large-scale scientific data analysis.
+Physicist specializing in computational microscopy and imaging for condensed matter systems.

 <a name="education"></a>
 # Education